roger-luiz/roger-luiz/README.md

 ### About-me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/raw/master/Assets/Developer.gif" width="30px">

 #### I am passionate about Back-end and Front-end development technologies.
 I'm studying to get certified in Cybersecurity and Information Security.
+I love programming, programming is a beautiful art, Programming is more than talking in binary with the machine, programming is a super power that everyone can have!

 #### :speech_balloon: Let's chat about anything on the [Telegram](https://t.me/AB4NT5S)
 #### :rocket: Rocketseat's profile [Rocketseat](https://app.rocketseat.com.br/me/rogerluiz)